etheleon/simulation/README.md

 ***sim.0101.chooseGenomes.r***

 THINGS TO DO:
 1. need to include up to 500 genera
-2. Those with complete genomes take complete genomes; for those without, ..1. identify all of the children
+2. Those with complete genomes take complete genomes; for those without,
+  1. identify all of the children
-..2. comb through REFSEQ for GIs associated with the child taxids ..3. and summarise
+  2. comb through REFSEQ for GIs associated with the child taxids
+  3. and summarise
-....combined length of the sequences with each of the taxas
+  combined length of the sequences with each of the taxas
-....Somehow need to figure out how to choose the genomes
+  Somehow need to figure out how to choose the genomes

  Choose for genera with complete genomes, based on refseq genome availablility (refer to dl-ed table) Gives the following outputs: